lukeyounge/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 - Timestamp Dependence

 *While this contract can be forcibly sent ether, since there is no contract logic dependent on a specific contract balance, this attack will not work.
 Also, since I am not maintaining a balance of any participant in the contract, an attacker cannot spoof the contract after forcibly sending it ether.
-The contract balance - address(this).balance - is maintained at the protocol layer.
-Lastly, there is a simple fallback function to guard against a coinbase transaction or as a destination of a selfdestruct.*
+The contract balance - address(this).balance - is maintained at the protocol layer.*

 - Tx.Origin Authentication